Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\subsection{The syntactic category of $\Glob$}
+\subsection{The syntactic category of $\Glob$.}

-Our main tools to study the semantics of a type theory is a category we associate to it, called its syntactic category.
-We define it in the special case of the theory $\Glob$, while stating all the results we need for it to be well defined, and give an idea on how to prove these results.
-The construction is analogous, but with some additional technical details in the later case of the theory $\CaTT$.
-We then elaborate on the structure of this category in the case of the theory $\Glob$ and illustrate how we leverage this knowledge to describe the semantics of the theory.
+Our main tool to study the semantics of a type theory is a category we associate to it, called its syntactic category.
+We define it in the special case of the theory $\Glob$, and state some results which ensure that it is well-defined.
+We then study the structures present in this category, and illustrate how one can use those in order to study the semantics of the theory.
+The construction will be analogous later on in the case of the type theory $\CaTT$, albeit more technically involved.

 \paragraph{Admissibility of the action of the substitutions.} When introducing the type theory, we have defined the actions of substitution, their compositions and the identity substitution syntactically, by induction on the signature.
-By induction over the rules of the theory, we can check that these operations preserves the derivability of the judgments. \begin{prop} The following rules are derivable
+By induction over the rules of the theory, we can check that these operations preserves the derivability of the judgments.
+Again, this properties have been formally verified in \agda~\cite{benjamin21formalization}. \begin{prop} The following rules are admissible